Part-Time Faculty-MFT 688 Family Therapy Across the Life Cycle

 therapy across the developmental life cycle.

-M.A. or Ph.D. in MFT, LMFT, and previous MFT teaching experience
+Ph.D. in MFT, LMFT, and previous MFT teaching experience

 Job Specific Qualifications

 - Preparation of lectures, projects or other student

 - Maintaining regularly scheduled office hours.